red-hat-data-services/NeMo-Guardrails/docs/user-guides/langchain/langgraph-integration.md

 ### Tool Definition

-Define the following tools.
+Define the following simplified example tools that demonstrate the integration pattern with NeMo Guardrails.

 The first tool, `search_knowledge`, searches a predefined knowledge base for information matching the user's query.
 It performs matching against keywords like `"capital"`, `"weather"`, and `"python"`, returning relevant information or a generic response if no match is found.

-The second tool, `calculate_math`, safely evaluates mathematical expressions by first validating that only allowed characters such as digits, operators, parentheses, and spaces are present.
-Then, it uses the `eval()` function from Python to calculate the result.
-It includes error handling to catch and report any calculation errors.
+The second tool, `multiply`, performs multiplication of two integers.

 ```python
 from langchain_core.tools import tool